 The early years of a child’s life are incredibly important for their ongoing development.
 Often we focus on the physical and cognitive milestones a child reaches.
 However, a child’s development includes both physical and emotional stages.
+Here’s an outline of emotional development in under 5’s.

 While we may realise the importance of a child’s emotional development, we often have little insight or understanding as to how their emotional being develops in their formative years.
 Young children’s ability to express, understand and regulate (manage) their emotions follows typical developmental sequences or pathways.
 Both biological and environmental factors influence that pathway.
 These factors can include, but are not limited to, the child’s temperament, culture, relationships with adults and their peers.